 Admission to Graduate Studies

-- A minimum grade-point average of B (3.0 on a 4.0 scale) for all previous university work is required (department requirement).
-Under extenuating circumstances an average below 3.0 can be considered.
+2. A grade-point average of B (3.0 on a 4.0 scale) for all previous university work is required.
+Under extenuating circumstances an average below 3.0 can be considered by the PSM-EG Committee for provisional admission.

-- Statement of interest: This 1-2 page narrative should succinctly summarize the applicant’s education, employment history, long-term career goals, and how this degree program will help achieve these goals.
+- A Statement of Interest in the environmental geology program.
+This 1- or 2-page narrative should summarize your education, employment history, your long-term career goals, and how this certificate will help you achieve these goals.

-- Three (3) letters of recommendation from persons qualified to offer judgment on the applicant’s ability to undertake graduate-level work;
+- Three letters of recommendation from persons familiar with your academic work or qualified to offer judgment on your ability to undertake graduate-level work (former professor of instructor, workplace supervisor).

 This program may be completed entirely online, with the exception of the required Field Workshops.
-The Field Workshops are offered at the KU Edwards Campus in Overland Park or at the KU Lawrence Campus, and can be completed over one day or weekend.
+The Field Workshops are offered at the KU Edwards Campus in Overland Park or at the KU Lawrence Campus, or at KU’s field station in Colorado, and can be completed over one day or weekend.

 Course List Code | Title | Hours |